-The remuneration of the managers of the Company for the year ended 31 December 2023 is disclosed in this consolidated and separate financial statements.
+The remuneration of the managers of the Company for the year ended 31 December 2024 is disclosed in this consolidated and separate financial statements.

-The statutory Audit Committee was constituted at the 42nd Annual General Meeting held in Lagos on the 25 May 2022 comprising of three (3) shareholders and two (2) non-executive directors namely: Dr. Awa Erem Okpan, Alh.
-Mohammed Gambo Fagge, Mrs. Adebisi Oluwayemisi Bakare (shareholders' representatives) and Engr.
-Mohammed Gambo Umar, mni and Mr. Tajudeen Moyosola Shobayo (Board members).
+The statutory Audit Committee was constituted at the 42nd Annual General Meeting held in Lagos on the 24th of May 2024 comprising of three (3) shareholders and two (2) non-executive directors namely:

+Dr. Awa Erem Okpan, Alh.
+Mohammed Gambo Fagge, Mr. Ridwan Hamza (shareholders' representatives) and Mr. Akinwumi Godson Fanimokun and Mr. Tajudeen Moyosola Shobayo (Board members).